Chair-for-Security-Engineering/VERICA/README.md

 ## Publications

-J. Richter-Brockmann, J. Feldtkeller, P. Sasdrich, T. Güneysu (2022): [VERICA - Verification of Combined Attacks Automated formal verification of security against simultaneous information leakage and tampering](https://eprint.iacr.org/2022/484.pdf). (preprint)
+1. J. Richter-Brockmann, J. Feldtkeller, P. Sasdrich, T. Güneysu (2022): [VERICA - Verification of Combined Attacks Automated formal verification of security against simultaneous information leakage and tampering](https://eprint.iacr.org/2022/484.pdf).
+CHES 2022
+2. J. Feldtkeller, J. Richter-Brockmann, P. Sasdrich, T. Güneysu (2022): [CINI MINIS: Domain Isolation for Fault and Combined Security](https://eprint.iacr.org/2022/1131.pdf).
+CCS 2022

 ### Reproduce results of the case studies

-In order to reproduce the results of the case studies from the paper, we prepared a dedicated folder `case-studies/` which contains all configuration files that were used to generate the evaluation results.
+In order to reproduce the results of the case studies from the papers, we prepared a dedicated folder `case-studies/` which contains all configuration files that were used to generate the evaluation results.
 Additionally, we provide the log files of the experiments containing the numbers reported in the paper's tables.

 ## Acknowledgment